Thank you for getting in touch!

 • Technical Complexity

 As discussed above, the widespread adoption of IoT and Blockchain resolves many of the problems associated with running a centralized IoT infrastructure.
 However, creating a Blockchain-powered IoT framework comes with some challenges as well.
+For example, interoperability challenges can arise when integrating multiple blockchain networks within IoT ecosystems, as seamless communication and asset transfer between different networks require advanced cross-chain solutions.
+Additionally, automation and smart contract vulnerabilities can introduce significant security risk in blockchain-powered IoT systems, potentially hindering adoption.
+IoT blockchain technology faces significant challenges in terms of scalability, security, privacy, and technical complexity.
 Some of these Blockchain IoT challenges are highlighted below:

 Scalability Concerns